 Reviews with umbrellas can be very different from the public school reviews.
 A representative from your umbrella may just meet you for coffee and have a chat about what your plans for the year are or what your children have accomplished in recent months.
 No pressure to bring a bunch of work samples.
 You will get the same stamp of approval as far as the state is concerned, as you would with the school district.
 Unlike the school district, however, some umbrellas may translate what your child has done into a transcript for you.
 This is important if you plan on sending your child back to high school with credits or for post-secondary education.
 If keeping track of your children’s educational journey over the long-term sounds intimidating to you, then an umbrella that provides transcripts, and maybe even diplomas, would be your best bet.

 My Personal Experience

-For the three years I have homeschooled so far, I have chosen to review with the school district.
+I have chosen to review with the school district.
 Mostly my choice hinges on the fact that it does not cost me any money.
 I already spend enough on curriculum and activities.
 My homeschool is pretty schoolish and I am a former school teacher, so I maintain much more elaborate records for my own sake than I bring to my reviews.
 All of my reviews have been successful, though not without annoyances.
 If you’d like to check out my previous review experiences, I have written about them here: